Celeriac — Nutrients, Health Benefits, And Shopping Tips

 How to store celeriac

-Refrigeration is essential for keeping celeriac fresh.
-Store it in the crisper drawer in a plastic bag to retain its moisture.
-Properly stored, celeriac can last up to two weeks in the refrigerator.
+Refrigeration is crucial for preserving celeriac's freshness.
+Place it in a plastic bag within the crisper drawer to help retain moisture.
+When stored correctly, celeriac can remain fresh for 1-2 weeks in the refrigerator.

 ✅ Extra Tip